Pa. DEP to host Sewickley public meeting on ethane pipeline

 Some Sewickley-area citizen groups raising questions about plans for a 45-mile ethane pipeline through Pennsylvania are hailing a state agency's decision to hold three public hearings in April.

-The Department of Environmental Protection set a hearing at Quaker Valley Middle School's auditorium for 6:30 p.m. on April 5.
-The DEP reached out to school districts with venues that could accommodate crowds in communities closest to the proposed route, Press Secretary Neil Shader said.
+The Department of Environmental Protection set a hearing at Quaker Valley Middle School's auditorium for 6:30 p.m.
+April 5.
+The DEP reached out to school districts with venues that could accommodate crowds in communities closest to the proposed route, press secretary Neil Shader said.
 The middle school auditorium holds 500 people.

 Edgeworth resident Gail Murray said she considers the DEP's decision to hold a public hearing “a victory” and she's concerned about the proximity of a pipeline to sources feeding the Ambridge Reservoir.